New Hubble portrait captures the intricate beauty of Jupiter's cloud surface

 NASA's Juno spacecraft is currently in orbit around Jupiter, braving the radiation-saturated space near the gas giant to collect new data on the leviathan planet in order to peel away some of the many mysteries surrounding the alien world.
 Hubble is set to continue collecting data on Jupiter in conjunction with other telescopes and the Juno spacecraft, in an attempt to understand why the gas giant's largest storm is disappearing.

-Scroll down to watch a three-dimensional model of Jupiter generated from the new Hubble images.
+The video below shows a three-dimensional model of Jupiter generated from the new Hubble images.

 Source: Hubble Space Telescope